 Geo-restore is available only for databases that are configured with geo-redundant backup storage.
 If you're not currently using geo-replicated backups for a database, you can change this by configuring backup storage redundancy.

-Restore a database from a specific long-term backup of a database, if the database has been configured with an LTR policy.
-LTR allows you to restore an old version of the database by using the Azure portal, the Azure CLI, or Azure PowerShell to satisfy a compliance request or to run an old version of the application.
-For more information, see Long-term retention.
+Restore a database from a long-term backup of a database, if the database has a configured LTR policy.
+LTR allows you to restore an older version of the database by using the Azure portal, the Azure CLI, or Azure PowerShell to satisfy a compliance request or to run an old version of the application.
+For more information, review the Long-term retention overview page.

 Restore capabilities and features